espressif/esp-idf/docs/en/api-guides/build-system.rst

 - ``COMPONENT_DIRS``: Directories to search for components.
 Defaults to `$(IDF_PATH)/components`, `$(PROJECT_PATH)/components`, ``$(PROJECT_PATH)/main`` and ``EXTRA_COMPONENT_DIRS``.
 Override this variable if you don't want to search for components in these places.
 - ``EXTRA_COMPONENT_DIRS``: Optional list of additional directories to search for components.
 - ``COMPONENTS``: A list of component names to build into the project.
 Defaults to all components found in the COMPONENT_DIRS directories.
+- ``EXCLUDE_COMPONENTS``: Optional list of component names to exclude during the build process.
+Note that this decreases build time, but not binary size.

 Any paths in these Makefile variables should be absolute paths.
 You can convert relative paths using ``$(PROJECT_PATH)/xxx``, ``$(IDF_PATH)/xxx``, or use the Make function ``$(abspath xxx)``.